Pistonite/vmsetup/src/index.md

 Welcome to the guide to setup develop/production environments exactly like the ones I use!
 This guide will be updated in the future if I need to install something new.

 ## What I use
-- Main Workstation: Ryzen 9 5950X running Windows + Arch Linux (Hyper-V)
+- Main Workstation: Ryzen 9 5950X running Windows 11 + Arch Linux (Hyper-V)
-- Laptop: Surface Laptop Studio running Windows
+- Work Laptop: Surface Laptop Studio running Windows 11
+- Personal Laptop: Framework 16 running Arch Linux
 - Production: Arch Linux instance running nginx + docker

 ## Index